TAM SAM SOM: Calculate Market Size For Your Business [With Templates]

-The total addressable market, or the acronym TAM, is the total revenue opportunity for your product.
-It is a key metric used by businesses to determine if the market size is large enough to justify the resources (time, money, people) required to capture that opportunity.
+TAM stand for total addressable market.
+It is the total revenue opportunity for your product.
+It is a key point used by businesses to determine if the market volume is large enough to justify the resources (time, money, people) required to capture that opportunity in every country.

 The TAM is typically expressed as a dollar amount or an estimate of the number of customers.
 Sometimes, it is also referred as just total market.

 For example, let’s say you are planning to start an ecommerce website for a new category of shoes and slip-ons named “Healing Shoes” that helps people with wide feet and arthritis to walk and jog without any pain.
 You believe that these shoes would be valuable to people over 40 with knee pains and arthritis.
 If you calculated that there are 10,000,000 such people in US and that they spend an average of $40 annually on such solutions, then your TAM would be $400 million ($10m x 40)